The best languages to learn for your job, according to CEOs

 Learning a new language hones at least one of the traits above — which explains why many of the top CEOs and richest people in the world are multilingual.

-For example, Mark Zuckerberg, the founder and CEO of Facebook, picked up Mandarin in addition to his mother tongue.
+One famous example is Mark Zuckerberg, the founder and CEO of Meta, who picked up Mandarin in addition to his mother tongue.

 And he doesn’t just have a basic understanding.
 Zuckerberg is able to give speeches and answer questions in the language.